-The consecutive Monsoon Disasters in last six years in Sindh has almost affected whole Province which reflects that worst scenario could be a combination of very heavy rains in upper and lower catchment areas, High releases of water from Dams coupled with cloud burst over hills and cities.
+The consecutive Monsoon Disasters in last six years in Sindh has almost affected whole Province which reflects that worst scenario could be a combination of isolated heavy rains in upper and lower catchment areas.
+High releases of water from Dams coupled with heavy falls over hills.
 Such a scenario can never be ruled out and the population affected could be 30-40% of the total population of the province with almost all of the districts affected.